eclipse-hono/hono/site/content/component/device-registry.md

 * URI: `/registration/${tenantId}/${deviceId}`
 * Method: `DELETE`
 * Status Codes:
-  * 200 (OK): Device registration has been deleted.
-The payload contains the data that had been registered for the device.
+  * 204 (No Content): Device registration has been deleted.
+There is no payload in the response.
   * 404 (Not Found): No device with the given identifier is registered for the given tenant.

 **Example**